Santiago Cathedral

 The walk to Portomarín is about 10 km and mostly gentle, weaving through forests and farmland.
 As you get closer, the path starts to descend toward the Miño River, and you’ll see Portomarín sitting up on a hill across the valley.

 Once you cross, there’s a bunch of stone steps to climb before you reach the town proper.
-Portomarín has a more modern feel than many Camino towns—almost like a resort that just happens to have the Camino running through it.
-Not in a bad way, just a different vibe.
-It’s got everything you need though, and you’re spoiled for food options.
+Portomarín has a more modern feel than many Camino towns, almost like a chic resort that happens to have the Camino running through it.
+There are plenty of good restaurants and albergues in Portomarín.

 Albergue de peregrinos de Portomarín